 You might not think this is the perfect biscuit.

 No, they don’t have a cookie-cutter-flawless shape.
 And, yes, you will be covered in crumbs when you eat them.

 Inspired by Jessica Fechtor’s recipe from her food memoir Stir: My Broken Brain and the Meals That Brought Me Home, you won’t find an easier drop biscuit that you can make in less than thirty minutes.

 To be slightly more exact, I’d call these a modified drop biscuit.
 I like to shape them lightly when I’m portioning the dough on the baking sheets for a more uniform shape and size.
-But there’s still no kneading or careful measuring involved!
+But there’s still no kneading, no folding, no cutting, or careful measuring involved!

 With large chunks of butter that melt throughout the dough, each golden-brown, lumpy morsel offers the (excited) eater a delicate, buttery, flaky bite.